 If you’re meeting with your reps, make sure to look in detail at the conversion ratio, upcoming demos, and incoming leads.

 Make sure all your role players are prepared in advance for the meeting.
-This will save a ton of time on these meetings, and may even help you increase the frequency of meetings which will ultimately let you have a clearer, more up-to-date picture of the pipeline available.
+This will save a ton of time on these meetings, and may even help you increase the number of deaks and the frequency of meetings which will ultimately let you have a clearer, more up-to-date picture of the pipeline available.

 In our article on setting sales goals, we emphasize the importance of having tangible, measurable actions as goals.
 Instead of vague numbers.